Charles Gordone, photo by Susan Kouyomjian Gordone

 During the last two decades of his life, Gordone directed plays and lectured in community theaters around the country.
 In the late 1980s, he voiced his opinion that minority actors should have more presence in realistic American plays.
 As a director, he cast Hispanic actors as migrant laborers in the production of “Of Mice and Men” and a Creole actor in “A Streetcar Named Desire.”

-The first Black to win a Pulitzer Prize for Drama, Gordone devoted much of his professional life to pursuing multi-racial American theater and racial unity.
-He earned many other awards and honors, such as the Obie Award, Best Actor ("Of Mice and Men," 1953), Los Angeles Critics' Circle Award, Drama Desk Award for “No Place to Be Somebody,” and the Vernon Rice Award in 1970.
+The first Black to win a Pulitzer Prize for Drama, Gordone devoted much of his professional life to pursuing multiracial American theater and racial unity.
+He earned many other awards and honors, such as the Obie Award for Best Actor ("Of Mice and Men," 1953), the Los Angeles Critics' Circle Award, the Drama Desk Award for “No Place to Be Somebody,” and the Vernon Rice Award in 1970.

 Gordone began a nine-year teaching association with Texas A&M University in 1986.
-Known for his flamboyant wearing apparel, he remained a dramatic figure on the theater scene until his death of cancer on November 13, 1995, in College Station, Texas.
+Known for his flamboyant wearing apparel, he remained a dramatic figure on the theater scene until his cancer death on November 13, 1995, in College Station, Texas.